The following information can be found on this page:

 Overview

-Comparisons between institutions are possible, but some institutions interpret the NCAA financial reporting rules slightly differently despite efforts by the NCAA staff working with the National Association of College and University Business Officers (NACUBO) to standardize the definitions and reporting.
+Comparisons between institutions are possible, but some institutions interpret the NCAA financial reporting rules slightly differently, despite efforts by the NCAA staff working with the National Association of College and University Business Officers (NACUBO) to standardize the definitions and reporting.
 For some institutions, significant changes in spending trends may represent a change in reporting rather than actual spending.
 NCAA legislation requires that the financial reports are subject to agreed-upon procedures conducted by a "qualified independent accountant who is not a staff member of the institution."
-Each institution's president or chancellor is required to certify the financial report before it is submitted to the NCAA.
+Each institution's president or chancellor is required to certify the MFRS report before it is submitted to the NCAA.

 Institutions that reported $0 or missing data to the NCAA are excluded from growth rate calculations for individual institutions, conferences, and subdivisions.
 They are also eliminated from peer-group growth calculations in the Custom Reporting feature.